 Points are important because you’re rewarded them for completing jobs and they enable diners to level up.
 All guests start as a bronze mystery diner.
 You then move to silver, gold and finally to platinum as you gain experience.

 When I was a bronze member, I’d pick up sandwich and sushi jobs close to where I work.
 I then started to get assignments at pubs and mainstream restaurants.
 However, when I hit platinum, the plush jobs started to land.
-I’ve eaten in some of Manchester’s hippest restaurants and I was also able to apply to do overnight reviews at hotels.
+I’ve eaten in some of Manchester’s hippest restaurants and I was also able to do some overnight hotel reviews.

 I was sent a small gift in the post from HGEM when I hit 500 points.
 This was an unexpected treat.
 I’ve also read, on the HGEM mystery dining forum, that the company sends out a bigger treat when you hit 1000 points.
 I don’t want to reveal what this is, as it isn’t a given and you certainly shouldn’t be mystery dining in pursuit of it.
 But it’s nice that HGEM recognises the loyalty of its diners in this way.